softwaregroup-bg/ut-port-tcp/README.md

         logLevel: 'trace',
         host: '<REMOTE_SERVER>',
         port: '<REMOTE_PORT>',
+        // TCP port can open multiple connections
+        // host and port properties are implicitly prepended in this array
+        connections: [{host: '', port: ''}],
+        // When using multiple connections this can help routing the messages
+        // config-order: TCP port iterates the 'connections' array starting from the first element and selects the first open connection
+        // round-robin: TCP port iterates the 'connections' array starting from the connection after the last used and selects the first open.
+        routingMethod: 'config-order|round-robin',
         listen: false,
         socketTimeOut: 10000,//how much time to wait without communication until closing connection, defaults to "forever"
         ssl: true,